Last year I had hair transplant surgery at Bosley. The evening of my surgery I went home and found that I couldn't see my TV screen very well.

 I woke the next morning and had the same problem.
 I went to my eye physician later in the week and they said I had developed diplopia (double vision).
 They referred my to a well known neuro-ophthalmologist who confirmed the diagnosis and said it sometimes happens to people who undergo surgery on their head.
 He said a nerve leading to my eye could have been damaged from anesthesia used during the surgery.

 I was wondering if anyone else has experienced this?
 I know have to wear corrective lenses to see normally but they actually don't work very well.

-Review about: Bosley Transplant Procedure.
+Product or Service Mentioned: Bosley Transplant Procedure.

 Reason of review: eyesight issue.